 Dental Care for Dogs

-Dental care in animals is one of the most important areas to focus on as 80% of animals over 3 years of age develop some form of dental disease.
-Poor dental health can have a serious negative impact on other body systems such as the heart and kidneys, especially as your pet ages.
-We try to incorporate a dental health program into your pets life right from the beginning.
-This is accomplished through brushing, dental diets, dental treats, chews and toys, and if necessary a dental cleaning under anaesthetic.
+Dental care in animals is one of the most important areas to focus on, as 80% of animals over 3 years of age, develop some form of dental disease.
+Poor dental health can have a serious negative impact on other body systems, such as the heart and kidneys, especially as your pet ages.
+We try to incorporate a dental health program into your pet’s life, right from the beginning.
+This is accomplished through brushing, dental diets, dental treats, chews and toys, and if necessary, a dental cleaning under anesthetic.

 What types of dental care for dogs do you offer at your clinic?